 Comparative negligence is a common defense used in premises liability claims.
 Pennsylvania follows a comparative negligence model in civil cases, meaning victims can only pursue damages if they did not contribute to the accident to a greater degree than the defendant.

 If it is found that you were 51 percent or more at fault, you cannot recover any damages at all.
 On the other hand, if you are found partly at fault but your degree of fault is less than 51 percent, you can claim financial compensation.
 Any damages you receive will be reduced by your same percentage of fault.

 The statute of limitations, or time limit, on premises liability claims is two years from the date of the accident.
 If you do not file your claim within this time, the insurance company and the court will dismiss your claim and you will not recover any financial compensation at all.

 Our Premises Liability Lawyer in Philadelphia Can Help with Your Claim

 Premises liability claims can become complicated very quickly.
 If you have been hurt on someone else’s property, our Philadelphia premises liability lawyer can overcome the challenges involved.
-At van der Veen, Hartshorn and Levin, our skilled attorney knows how to prove these cases and defend against claims that you were at fault, so you recover the fair settlement you deserve.
+At van der Veen, Hartshorn, Levin & Lindheim, our skilled attorney knows how to prove these cases and defend against claims that you were at fault, so you recover the fair settlement you deserve.
 Call us today at 215-515-6892 or contact us online to schedule a free consultation.